rss21www/rss2021/_program/workshops.md

 ---

 Workshops will take place July 12 and 13, 2020.
-They will commence at 9:30 AM and end at 5:30 PM.
-The workshop coffee breaks will be from 10:30 to 11:00 AM and 3:00 to 3:30 PM, with lunch scheduled for 12:00 - 2:00 PM.
+They are generally scheduled to take place between 7:00AM PST and 11:15PM PST (14:00-18:15 UCT), and are recommended to have coffee breaks from 9:15-9:30AM and 11:15-11:30AM PST.
+However, each workshop is organized as a semi-independent event, and has a unique schedule that may deviate from the recommended schedule.
+Please check the workshop websites for more details on their particular schedules.

 {% comment %}
 [Here]({{ site.baseurl }}/docs/campusmap.pdf) is a labeled map of the workshop buildings.
 {% endcomment %}

 {% for day in page.days %}